GRB-SN Association within the Binary-Driven Hypernova Model: Abstract

 \section{Abstract}

-The observations of Ic supernovae (Ic/SNe) occurring after the prompt emission of long gamma-ray bursts (GRBs) are addressed within the binary-driven hypernova (BdHN) model.
-The GRBs originate from a binary composed of a $\sim 10~M_\odot$ carbon-oxygen (CO) star and a companion neutron star (NS).
-We assume these same progenitors originate the Ic/SN.
-The binary evolution depends strongly on the binary period, $P_{\rm bin}$.
-The trigger, given by the CO core collapse, for $P_{\rm bin}$ of up to a few hours leads to an Ic/SN with a fast-spinning NS ($\nu$NS) at its center.
-For $P_{\rm bin} \sim 4$--$5$ min, BdHN I occur with energies $10^{52}$--$10^{54}$ erg, a contribution by the black hole (BH) created by the NS companion collapse, originates the Mev/GeV radiations.
-The $\sim$~1 millisecond $\nu$NS originates, by synchrotron radiation, the X-ray afterglow.
-For $P_{\rm bin} \sim 10$~min, BdHN II occurs with energies of $10^{50}$--$10^{52}$~erg.
-For $P_{\rm bin} \sim$ hours, BdHN III occurs with energies below $10^{50}$~erg.
-The $1$--$1000$ ms $\nu$NS, in all BdHNe, originates the X-ray afterglow by synchrotron emission.
-The SN Ic follows an independent evolution, becoming observable by the nickel decay after the GRB prompt emission.
-We report $24$ Ic/SNe associated with BdHNe; their optical peak luminosity and their time of occurrence are similar and independent of the associated GRBs.
-We give four examples of BdHNe and their associated hypernovae.
-For the first time, we approach new physical processes in BdHNe, identifying seven episodes and their signatures in their spectra.
+The observations of supernovae (SNe) Ic occurring after the prompt emission of long gamma-ray bursts (GRBs) are addressed within the binary-driven hypernova (BdHN) model where GRBs originate from a binary composed of a $\sim10M_\odot$ carbon-oxygen (CO) star and a neutron star (NS).
+The CO core collapse gives the trigger, leading to a hypernova with a fast-spinning newborn NS ($\nu$NS) at its center.
+The evolution depends strongly on the binary period, $P_{\rm bin}$.
+For $P_{\rm bin}\sim5$min, BdHNe I occur with energies $10^{52}$--$10^{54}$erg.
+The accretion of SN ejecta onto the NS leads to its collapse, forming a black hole (BH) originating the MeV/GeV radiation.
+For $P_{\rm bin}\sim 10$min, BdHNe II occur with energies $10^{50}$--$10^{52}$erg and for $P_{\rm bin}\sim$hours, BdHN III occurs with energies below $10^{50}$erg. {In BdHNe II and III,} no BH is formed.
+The $1$--$1000$ms $\nu$NS originates, in all BdHNe, the X-ray-optical-radio afterglows by synchrotron emission.
+The hypernova follows an independent evolution, becoming an SN Ic, powered by nickel decay, observable after the GRB prompt emission.
+We report $24$ SNe Ic associated with BdHNe.
+Their optical peak luminosity and time of occurrence are similar and independent of the associated GRBs. {From previously identified $380$ BdHN I comprising redshifts up to $z=8.2$, we analyze} four examples with their associated hypernovae.
+By multiwavelength extragalactic observations, we identify seven new Episodes, theoretically explained, fortunately not yet detected in galactic sources, opening new research areas.
+Refinement of population synthesis simulations is needed to map the progenitors of such short-lived binary systems inside our galaxy.

 \keywords{gamma-ray bursts: general --- optical: general --- stars: neutron --- supernovae: general --- black hole physics}